TitasGailius/terminal/README.md

 ### Output via Symfony Console Command

-If you run Terminal from the Symfony's console command, you may display the output by passing an instance of an output to the `output` method:
+If you run Terminal from the Symfony's Console command, you may send the output to the console by passing an instance of the OutputInterface to the `output` method:

 ```php
 protected function execute(InputInterface $input, OutputInterface $output)